 The Take No Prisoners Books About Finding Yourself

 In this refreshingly blunt how-to guide, Sincero, serves up 27 bite-sized chapters full of hilariously inspiring stories, life-changing insights, easy exercises and the occasional swear word.
 If colorful language is your friend, you will find yourself laughing, learning, and wishing Jen was you bestie next door.

-By the end of You Are a Badass, you will understand why you are how you are, how to love what you can’t change, how to change what you don’t love, and how to start living the kind of life you used to be jealous of.
+By the end of You Are a Badass: How to Stop Doubting Your Greatness and Start Living an Awesome Life, you will understand why you are how you are, how to love what you can’t change, how to change what you don’t love, and how to start living the kind of life you used to be jealous of.

-Given the title of the book, Get Your Shit Together, you know exactly what you’re getting – a complete guide to getting your shit together that contains the frequent use of language.
+Given the title of the book, Get Your Sh*t Together: How to Stop Worrying About What You Should Do So You Can Finish What You Need to Do and Start Doing What You Want to Do (A No F*cks Given Guide), you know exactly what you’re getting – a complete guide to getting your shit together that contains the frequent use of language.
 Frequent.
 But, girlfriend is telling it like it is.
 This book is like going to happy hour with that friend who tells you the cold, hard truth, has another cocktail and tells you some more.
 And she isn’t whispering.